natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 The second version of the script to obtain data with minor improvements:

-* Instead of rows formatting, a dictionary that describes the queries corresponding to each key is used.
+* Instead of rows formatting, a dictionary that describes queries corresponding to each key is used.
 * Checking the key that was selected
 * Method keys() is used to obtain all columns that match the query